christiancagnazzo/se2022-02-HikeTracking/README.md

 <!--- [Describe directory](#describedirectort)-->

 ## Background
 This project is developed for Software engineering II course.
-In this course, we developed a list of project using agile software development.
+In this course, we developed the project using agile software development.

 ## Install
 Use following command to download the project: